-7. Can I use this on Apple hardware or virtual machines?
+6. Can I use this on Apple hardware or virtual machines?

 Sure, most relatively modern Mac models including MacPro5,1 and virtual machines are fully supported.
-Even though there are little to none specific details relevant to Mac hardware, some ongoing instructions can be found on MacRumors.com.
+Even though there are little to none specific details relevant to Mac hardware, some ongoing instructions can be found in acidanthera/bugtracker#377.

-8. Why do Find&Replace patches must equal in length?
+7. Why do Find&Replace patches must equal in length?

 For machine code (x86 code) it is not possible to do differently sized replacements due to relative addressing.
 For ACPI code this is risky, and is technically equivalent to ACPI table replacement, thus not implemented.
-More detailed explanation can be found on AppleLife.ru or in the ACPI section of this document.
+More detailed explanation can be found on AppleLife.ru.